 Makeover Your Workout

-- Canned goods—Household canned goods or large water bottles are good alternatives to hand weights.
+- Use canned goods—Household canned goods or large water bottles are good alternatives to hand weights.

 - Join In—Getting involved in group activities is a great way to burn a few extra calories while having fun.
-Join the kids for a game of hide and seek or kickball, or start a group walking or biking club amongst your circle of friends instead of meeting for dinner out.
+Join the kids for a game of hide and seek or kickball, or organize a walking or biking session with friends instead of going out for dinner.

-- Get online—Tons of free workout videos are available via the web that are perfect resources for budget friendly workouts.
-From yoga to high intensity cardio, try out a few different options to design a custom regimen that works for you.
-Try this scientific seven minute version.
+- Get online—Tons of free workout videos are available on the web that are perfect resources for budget-friendly workouts.
+From yoga to high-intensity cardio, try out a few different options to design a custom regimen that works for you.
+Try this scientific seven-minute version.
 It’s quick and effective and is almost as fun as playing a video game!